- Collaborative Divorce

 Contested divorce results when both or one of the parents disagree on some or all of the issues regarding the divorce.
 There may be some agreed upon aspects and some not yet agreed upon.
-If there are any non agreed upon aspects of divorce it is considered contested.
+If there are any non-agreed upon aspects of divorce it is considered contested.

 Contested Divorce Process

 The process begins when one party or spouse files a Petition and Summons.
 These documents will notify the other spouse the process has begun and contain an outline of what they are asking for.
-After the documents are filed a thirty day response period will begin for the spouse recieving the documents.
-Next the discovery process will commence which includes working out the details.
+After the documents are filed a thirty day response period will begin for the spouse receiving the documents.
+Next, the discovery process will commence which includes working out the details.
 Each spouse will meet along with their attorneys.

 If an agreement can’t be made between parties, they may want to look into mediation.
-In order to come to a conclusion there would be a third party involved.
-The third party would assist in keeping everything on track, and providing a framework without taking over the decision making process.
+In order to come to a conclusion, there would be a third-party involved.
+The third-party would assist in keeping everything on track, and providing a framework without taking over the decision-making process.

 A contested divorce is a complex legal matter requiring an experienced divorce attorney who can help make the process and the conclusion a more favorable one.